Board of Directors

 Sara currently lives in Portland, Oregon and enjoys cooking, music and watching the meter on her solar system spin backwards.

-Court Rich, Rose Law Group - email
+Vice President - Court Rich, Rose Law Group - email

 Court S. Rich was elected to the Board in February, 2017.
 He is Senior Partner and Director of the Renewable Energy Department at Rose Law Group pc.
 Court practices in the areas of renewable energy, administrative law, municipal law, land use and zoning, real estate, and handles administrative matters in front of the Arizona Corporation Commission.
 He also serves as regulatory counsel for some of the largest solar companies and solar industry organizations in the United States.

 Jake Bastian is the co-founder and President of Icon Power, a solar company specializing in lowering the electric bills of homeowners and businesses.
 After initially starting in Phoenix, Icon Power quickly expanded and now has sales and operations in Phoenix, Tucson, and Las Vegas.
 Icon Power was recently honored by Phoenix Business Journal ACE Awards as the 5th-fastet growing company in Arizona.

 John Mitman is a long-time Arizona resident and participant in the energy industry, originally in the capacity of a mechanical engineer for a family business, and since 2010 as an employee of a growing commercial solar development firm specializing in the development of K-12 and commercial PV projects.
 He currently serves as Veregy’s Director of Distributed Generation responsible for strategic growth and development of the national business unit.

 Treasurer - Luke Alm, SOLON America - email